temenostech/temenos-platform-documentation/docfx_project/home/user-creation-in-paas.md

 3. Fill in the **New Password** and **Confirm Password** fields, then click **Confirm**

   ![](./images/change-user-password-admin.png)
->Note: upon login with the password set by the organisation admin, you need to reset your password.
+>Note: upon login with the password set by the organization admin, you need to reset your password.

 <br>
 </br>